E-commerce in Belgium

 Key figures

-For more figures, market information, and e-commerce news, go to the websites of BeCom (in Dutch).
+For more figures, market information, and e-commerce news, go to the websites of BeCom (in Dutch) or Comeos.
+Becom is the Belgian e-commerce federation for online shops.
+Comeos represents traders and service providers.